KikeVen/futurelearn_challenge/future_102/learning_resource/readme.md

 We are passing a parameter as 'message', so what ever string we pass as parameter will be used to format the string.

-- Lets call our function with the positional argument in it
+- Lets call our function with the positional parameter in it
 - Note, we could assign the string to a variable and pass that variable as the parameter

 ```python
 >>> header('Welcome to my card game')
 ```

-Now the `header()` will return the following:
+Now the `header()` function will return the following:

 ```cmd
 ~~~~~~~~~~~~~~~~~~~~~~~